 The by-laws of McCormick's Student Council appear in Section III: Student Policies Handbook.
-The Student Council office phone number is 773-947-6303 and the Student Council e-mail address is studentcouncil@go.mccormick.edu
+The Student Council e-mail address is studentcouncil@go.mccormick.edu.

 Student Advocacy and Constituency Groups

 In recent years, several groups have addressed special needs and concerns of the McCormick community.
 Student groups offer resources and challenges to the whole Seminary through forums and other events, and coordinate their plans with the Master's Level Student Council.
 Students who share common interests and concerns are encouraged to join existing groups or initiate new interest groups, fellowship groups and student organizations.
 Attention should be given to existing groups so that overlapping of existing groups and organizations is avoided.
 The groups include, but are not limited to: